Elephant Training Center, Konni: Training process

 The trainers here train the baby elephants which get separated from their herd, or are found wounded or roaming in the forest.
 Experienced trainers, using their systematic training methods, tame the baby elephants.

 Visitor access

 Visitors can get a close look at these elephants and can observe and understand a lot about their behaviour, especially that of baby elephants, which are often endearingly mischievous.

 Older practice

 Konni is famous for the elephant training centre since ancient times.
 The elephants were captured from the dense forests of the western ghats/Sahyadri and brought to the elephant training cage at Konni.

 There these wild elephants are tamed and trained by mahouts specialized as elephant trainers.
 These trainers take the help of other tamed elephants.

-Prominent elephants

-The tamed elephants famous for rendering help to the trainers of the wild ones are;